May 4, 2018 – West Point Fly Fishing Club –

-A former member of the Club, an officer and alumni who has returned to instruct, MAJ Jared Flurry, was the featured speaker and pointed out how once introduced to a river and a trout through fly fishing, one never looks at water the same way; you see and appreciate more than the uninitiated.
-MAJ Flurry closed his talk with the words of Robert Travers, to paraphrase: “It is not that fishing is so important but rather that so much else in life is less important.”
+An officer and alumni who has returned to instruct, MAJ Jared Flurry, is the featured speaker and points out how once introduced to a river and a trout through fly fishing, one never looks at water the same way; you see and appreciate more than the uninitiated.
+MAJ Flurry closes his talk with the words of Robert Travers, to paraphrase: “It is not that fishing is so important but rather that so much else in life is less important.”

-Leadership, initiative and an expanded world view all result from participation in the Club and the Long Island Fly Rodders are proud to be of service to these cadets who have dedicated themselves to serve our country.
+These are the results from participation in the Club.
+The Long Island Fly Rodders are proud to be of service to these cadets who have dedicated themselves to serve our country.
 We wish them a long career and a good life as well as many tight lines.